Specialises in serious and complex cases of fraud, corruption, money laundering,

 CPS Advocate Panel – Level 4

-Serious Fraud Office Panel of Counsel – List B
+Serious Fraud Office Panel – List A

-Specialist List of Regulatory Advocates in Health and Safety and Environmental Law
+Specialist List of Regulatory Advocates

-South Eastern Circuit, Criminal Bar Association
+South Eastern Circuit, Criminal Bar Association, Fraud Lawyers Association

 Overview of Practice

 Paul Sharkey is a highly experienced advocate specialising in serious and complex cases of fraud, corruption, money laundering, the importation and supply of drugs, regulatory offences and confiscation proceedings.
-He is currently acting as leading or junior counsel in substantial cases of VAT fraud, corruption and alcohol diversion fraud.

 He is regularly instructed by the Specialist Fraud and Organised Crime Divisions of the Crown Prosecution Service, the Serious Fraud Office, the Department for Business Innovation and Skills and a number of local authorities.